b05902105/SHOT/readme.md

 Change log:

-* 04/18: Finish OfficeHome's version.
+* 04/18: Finish OfficeHome's version, with only the SHOT-IM model